MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxrealtimescoring.md

 ---

 # required metadata
-title: "rxRealTimeScoring function (RevoScaleR) "
+title: "rxRealTimeScoring function (revoAnalytics) | Microsoft Docs"
-description: " Real-time scoring brings the rxPredict functionality available in **RevoScaleR** and **MicrosoftML** packages to Machine Learning Server and SQL Server platforms with near real-time performance.  "
+description: " Real-time scoring brings the rxPredict functionality available in **RevoScaleR/revoscalepy** and **MicrosoftML** packages to  Microsoft ML Server and SQL Server platforms with near real-time performance.
+This functionality is available on SQL Server 2017+.
+On SQL Server 2016, you can take advantage of this functionality by upgrading your in-database R Services to the latest Microsoft ML Server using the information in the following [link](https://docs.microsoft.com/en-us/sql/advanced-analytics/r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services) .  **NOTE:** This document contains information regarding **Real-time scoring in SQL Server ML Services**.
+For information regarding **Real-time scoring in ML Server**, please refer to the [publishService](https://msdn.microsoft.com/en-us/microsoft-r/operationalize/data-scientist-manage-services#publishservice)  documentation. "
-keywords: "(RevoScaleR), rxRealTimeScoring, rxRTS, realtime, realtimescoring, rts, rxPredict"
+keywords: "(revoAnalytics), rxRealTimeScoring, rxRTS, realtime, realtimescoring, rts, rxPredict"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""